AeshEmi1/searxng-secure/_sources/admin/searx.favicons.rst.txt

      If the maintenance period is too long or maintenance is switched off completely, the cache grows uncontrollably.

-SearXNG hosters can change other parameters of the cache as required:
+SearXNG-SE hosters can change other parameters of the cache as required:

 - :py:obj:`cache.HOLD_TIME <.FaviconCacheConfig.HOLD_TIME>`
 - :py:obj:`cache.BLOB_MAX_BYTES <.FaviconCacheConfig.BLOB_MAX_BYTES>`